Nutshell 2. More about case

 |the one loving||the beloved||nobody at all|

-The same goes for other verbs of emotion (‘like, hate, scorn, fear/be afraid of, miss’ etc.) as well as ‘search, look for something’.
-The difference between receiving and non-receiving usage can be seen in ‘be angry with’ vs. ‘be angry about’.
+The same goes for other verbs of emotion (‘like, hate, scorn, fear / be afraid of, miss, be interested in / bored by’ etc.) as well as ‘search / look for something’.
+The difference between dative and accusative is nicely reflected in English in ‘be angry with’ vs. ‘be angry about’.

 Sender and recipient can be the same (self-receiving), as in ‘eat’ or ‘read (to oneself)’.
 If they are, the nominative or dative can be used depending on the more important part of the plot, or both cases can be included by means of a pronoun (see nutshell 4).
 If nominative and dative are not identical, the same words translate as ‘feed’ or ‘read (to someone)’, respectively.